mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ### JIT and Conditional Access Policies

-As mentioned in-line in the walkthrough, AKS' control plane supports both [Azure AD PAM JIT](https://docs.microsoft.com/azure/aks/managed-aad#configure-just-in-time-cluster-access-with-azure-ad-and-aks) and [Conditional Access Policies](https://docs.microsoft.com/azure/aks/managed-aad#use-conditional-access-with-azure-ad-and-aks).
+AKS' control plane supports both [Azure AD PAM JIT](https://docs.microsoft.com/azure/aks/managed-aad#configure-just-in-time-cluster-access-with-azure-ad-and-aks) and [Conditional Access Policies](https://docs.microsoft.com/azure/aks/managed-aad#use-conditional-access-with-azure-ad-and-aks).
 We recommend that you minimize standing permissions and leverage JIT access when performing SRE/Ops interactions with your cluster.
 Likewise, Conditional Access Policies will add additional layers of required authentication validation for privileged access, based on the rules you build.

+For more details on using PowerShell to configure conditional access, see [Azure AD Conditional Access](./conditional-access.md)

 ### Custom Cluster Roles